mikecarti/obsidian/Deep Learning/Gradient Scaling.md

 ## Why is it needed
 Common error in any [[Deep Learning]] model is that gradients are too small to be taken into account. ```float16``` tensors often ignore extremely small variations.

 To prevent this, gradients are scaled by some factor to not be flushed to zero.
-Do not confuse with [[Vanishing Gradients]].
+Do not confuse with [[Vanishing & Exploding Gradients]].

 ## Example